-American Manganese Inc. Management's Discussion and Analysis For the Three and Six-Month Period Ended January 31, 2020 Page 1 of 15
+American Manganese Inc. Management's Discussion and Analysis For the Three-Month Period Ended October 31, 2020 Page 1 of 15

-This management's discussion and analysis of American Manganese Inc. (the "Company") contains an analysis of the Company's operational and financial results for the three and six-month period ended January 31, 2020.
-The following should be read in conjunction with the company's unaudited condensed consolidated interim financial statements for the period ended January 31, 2020, which were prepared in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
+This management's discussion and analysis of American Manganese Inc. (the "Company") contains an analysis of the Company's operational and financial results for the three-month period ended October 31, 2020.
+The following should be read in conjunction with the company's unaudited consolidated interim financial statements for the period ended October 31, 2020, which were prepared in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
 All figures are in Canadian dollars unless otherwise stated.